satyapalsinh10/Camera_Calibration_Zhang-s-Method/README.md

 file_location/main.py
 ```

-The final Output is stored in Results folder.
+The final Output is stored in Results_01 folder.

 ## References